 Step 6: Define checks for the new facts

 Now that you have new facts flowing in, define checks against them just like we did in post #4.
-Here’s a full example with metadata for service maturity (covered in post #6) and links pointing to relevant documentation:
+Here’s a full example with metadata for service maturity (covered in post #6):

 hasCostCenterAnnotation: